bkildow/sparrow/src/pages/coaching/index.md

 If we decide to partner together, we’ll set our schedule.
 Each of our sessions together will involve discovering, designing, and deciding what to do about the insights that have emerged.

-I recommend two sessions per month for three months.
+I recommend two 50-minute sessions per month for three months.
 Most clients find that six months is ideal for deepened insight and action to take root.

 ## How do I know if Coaching is right for me?

 Want to find out what coaching is about and whether you’d like to partner?
-Schedule a free Sample Session with me.
+[Schedule a free sample session with me.](/contact)